Mother: Eva (Scutts) Jagger

 1960 - Lead singer of Little Boy Blue and the Blue Boys.
 Keith Richards later joins the band.

 Lead singer of The Rolling Stones.

 June 6, 1965 - "(I Can't Get No) Satisfaction" is released in the United States.
 It is #1 for four weeks and is the band's first gold record.

 February 12, 1967 - Jagger and Keith Richards are arrested for drug possession.
 Jagger is sentenced to three months and Richards to one year.
 Later, the sentences are overturned on appeal.

 July 5, 1969 - The Rolling Stones give a free concert in London's Hyde Park.
 Jagger reads poetry and releases 3,500 butterflies in honor of former band mate Brian Jones who was found dead on July 3.

 May 28, 1969 - When his London home is raided by police, Jagger and girlfriend Marianne Faithfull are arrested for marijuana possession.

 December 6, 1969 - A free concert at Altamont Speedway in Livermore, California, results in a fan's stabbing death.
-The documentary "Gimme Shelter" is released in 1970 about the concert tour and the tragedy.
+In 1970, the documentary "Gimme Shelter" about the concert tour and the tragedy is released.

 June 15, 1970 - Opening day of "Ned Kelly," Jagger's first film role.